-To SURRENDER an animal …
+To SURRENDER an animal:

 ALL ANIMALS MUST BE PRE-REGISTERED BEFORE THEY CAN BE SURRENDERED AT INTAKE!

-To ADOPT an animal …
+To ADOPT an animal:

 Animal Intake generally occurs the day before the meeting, so we are aware of some of the animals that will be offered for adoption at the meeting.
-A list of available adoption animals is usually posted to the MHS Forum the day of the meeting.
-All available animals will be in the back of the meeting space for viewing.
+A list of available adoption animals is usually posted to the MHS Facebook page the day of the meeting.
+All available animals will be in the back of the meeting space by 6:30pm for viewing.
 Unfortunately, specific information about an animal is not always available.
 If you are interested in adopting an animal, please complete an application and give it to a member of the adoption committee before the speaker begins their presentation.
-At the beginning of the break, the Adoption Committee will choose the best home for the animals.
-If there are no applications for an animal, there will be a need for fosters.
-Fosters are responsible for the animal until the next meeting.
-Children under the age of 18 need a parent’s signature to be able to adopt or foster an animal.
-We DO NOT save animals or take requests from individuals.
+Please arrive early so you can observe the animals before the meeting begins.
+Adoption Request Forms are collected before the speaker begins, usually about 7:15pm.